-- Have I made a smart real estate decision based on knowledge and information gathered from property managers, real estate agents, and other experts, and from walking the property and driving the surrounding neighborhoods?
+- Have I made a smart real estate decision due to knowledge and information gathered from property managers, real estate agents, and other experts, and from walking the property and driving the surrounding neighborhoods?

 - Does the lender fund my type of property?

-- Does the business plan make sound financial sense including all expected property-related and financing costs?
+- Does the business plan make sound financial sense (for example, all expected property-related and financing costs)?

 - Will the property appraise for the necessary value?

 - How much equity do I need to have in the property and where will it come from?